-High quality bathroom furniture adds a luxurious effect, but it is the flooring that really underpin the feel of the space and allow experimentation with colour, texture and pattern.
+High quality bathroom furniture adds a luxurious effect, but it is the flooring that really underpins the feel of the space and allows experimentation with color, texture and pattern.

-Faux stone and wood porcelain tiles are now so advanced it’s hard to tell them from the real thing, and they are water, stain and scratch resistant, don’t require sealing and come complete with realistic colour and graining variation.
+Faux stone and wood porcelain tiles are now so advanced it’s hard to tell them from the real thing.
+They are water, stain and scratch resistant, don’t require sealing and come complete with realistic color and graining variations, too.

 But for some, there’s nothing quite like the natural beauty of real stone with its dramatic veining and sense of timeless luxury, even though it will require sealing and maintenance.

 Engineered wood boards tend to be most suited, thanks to their stability, while some species may withstand moisture better because of their natural oil content.
-Make sure your flooring is properly sealed with a moisture repellent finish, and take care with water splashes and damp towels.
+Make sure your flooring is properly sealed with a moisture-repellent finish, and take care with water splashes and damp towels.

 'Laminate features a high density fibreboard core and, while this is moisture-resistant on most laminate floors, it is not waterproof, so take care to ensure that water is not left on its surface for long periods of time or damage may occur,' says Philiep Caryn, international communications manager, Quick-Step.

 'Luxury vinyl tiles (LVTs) are quick to lay, feel warmer under foot than ceramic, are much more forgiving if you drop something on them and are relatively quick to lay – and easy and affordable to change if you want to update the look,' continues Standley.